Jane Fonda considers a 'retirement home' reboot of '9 to 5'

 "I do feel like I'm just starting out.
 Isn't that weird?" she wondered.
 "I didn't expect that."

-She also didn't image she'd be so busy six decades after she really started out.
+She also didn't imagine she'd be so busy six decades after she really started out.

 "I'm certainly working a lot," Fonda said.
 "I never expected that to be the case.
 You know (my show) 'Grace and Frankie' is a big hit. ...
 It's so good.
 So Lily (Tomlin) and I have promised each other that we're going to stay healthy, so we can do it forever — if Netflix wants us.
 But every time she gets a cold, I get scared."